How to Buy Bitcoin in New Zealand

 Our must-know facts help you understand Bitcoin better:

-Bitcoin is pseudonymousWhen you pay for goods and services online via credit or debit card, you usually hand over a cluster of personal information transmitted over the internet and likely stored on servers somewhere and has a chance of being misappropriated in the future.
+Bitcoin is pseudonymousWhen you pay for goods and services online via credit or debit card, you usually hand over a cluster of personal information transmitted over the internet and likely stored on servers somewhere that has a chance of being misappropriated in the future.
 Bitcoin allows you to pay without disclosing your personal information.
 At the same time, this anonymity protects hackers and scammers.

 |